-Installing and maintaining carbon monoxide alarms in your home is also another good solution to consider.
+Installing and maintaining carbon monoxide alarms in your home is another good solution.
 Some states, such as Minnesota, require every home to have one operational carbon monoxide alarm.
 This helps to prevent any severe problems that CO might cause in your home.

 Unvented gas heaters can be quite dangerous.
 These types of gas wall heaters are not a good idea, although they are the most popular.
-Another thing that makes unvented gas wall heaters inefficient is because installation is cheap and easy.
-All you need to do is buy the unit and hook it up to your gas supply.
+Another thing that makes unvented gas wall heaters inefficient is that installation is cheap and easy.
+You need to buy the unit and hook it up to your gas supply.

-With unvented gas wall heaters, you can develop severe allergies and burning watery eyes.
+You can develop severe allergies and burning watery eyes with unvented gas wall heaters.
 These issues can escalate and result in more problems.
 This is why it’s important to consider using vented gas wall heaters because they are safe and efficient.

-Risks of fire usually come from appliances or carbon monoxide leakage in a home.
-When home appliances are not well maintained, they may end up breaking up and cause fire outbreaks.
+Fire risks usually come from appliances or carbon monoxide leakage in a home.
+When home appliances are not well maintained, they may break up and cause fire outbreaks.

 This is why properly maintaining wall heaters is essential if you want your home to be safe.
 You also need to have a way to detect carbon monoxide leakage in your home to counter any issues that result from a high concentration of gas in your space.

-To prevent the risk of fire, make sure you have a fire alarm in your home.
+To prevent fire risk, make sure you have a fire alarm in your home.
 Another thing you need to do is to strictly make sure the appliances you’re using in your home are specifically designed for indoor use and not outdoor use.

 Older gas wall heater models can be dangerous.
 This is because some parts may be broken and result in fire outbreaks.
 Simply put, older models are not stable and reliable.